Newcastle complete £13.5m deal for Norwich star Lewis in aftermath of Liverpool links | Goal.com

 That form placed him in the sights of several Premier League clubs this summer, with Liverpool among others linked with an approach to make Lewis Andrew Robertson's deputy at left-back before the club signed Kostas Tsimikas.

-It is Newcastle, though, that will enjoy the Northern Ireland international's services, completing a deal estimated at £15 million.
+It is Newcastle, though, that will enjoy the Northern Ireland international's services, completing a deal estimated at £13.5 million ($17.6m).

 "Highly-rated full-back Jamal Lewis has become Newcastle United's fifth signing of the summer after joining the Magpies from Norwich City," the Magpies signalled in a statement published on the club's official website.